 - White Vinegar– Acts as a binding and leavening agent.
 You can use apple cider vinegar, too.

 - Oil of choice– I used canola oil, but any neutral-flavored oil works.

 - Water– You can use milk if you’d like, but water works just as well.

 - Lemon juice– Gives the lemon cake the gorgeous tangy lemon flavor.
 You can add as much or as little as you’d like!

 - Lemon Extract– Brings out the lemon flavor even more!
 If you don’t have any lemon extract, you can use vanilla.

 Start by mixing together your dry ingredients in a large mixing bowl.
-Then, add your wet ingredients and mix very well, until fully combined.
-Transfer the lemon cake batter into a square pan and bake for 35-40 minutes, or until a skewer comes out just clean.
-Remove from the oven and let cool in the pan completely, before frosting.
+Then, add your wet ingredients and whisk very well until fully combined.
+Transfer the lemon cake batter into a square pan and bake for 28-30 minutes, or until a toothpick comes out just clean.
+Remove from the oven and let cool in the pan or a wire rack completely, before frosting.